tatsumoto-ren/tatsumoto-ren.github.io/blog/how-do-i-get-corrections-from-native-speakers.md

 and it's also a bad idea to rely on other people to correct your output.
 Most AJATTers who sound good never relied on corrections.
-Instead, they got many thousand hours of [input](whats-input-and-output.html) and imitated native speakers through a technique called shadowing.
+Instead, they got many thousand hours of [input](whats-input-and-output.html) and imitated native speakers through a technique called "imitation exercises".

 * If you haven't got enough immersion and can't output naturally yet, don't say anything.
   You're going to sound too bad,